Lorenzo900/PERSEFO-EEG-Biomarkers/README.md

-# PERSEFO-EEG-Biomarkers
+# Drug-Specific EEG Biomarkers for Anti-Seizure Medication Selection in Focal Epilepsy: A Bayesian Precision Medicine Approach.

-R code for drug-specific EEG biomarkers study
+R code for Bayesian Analysis

 ## Citation
 [to be updated]